tseidl/Website/content/publication/Regulating the European Data Driven Economy/index.md

 - "2"
 publishDate: "2020-05-06"
 slides:
-summary: Accepted in Policy & Internet
+summary: Published in Policy & Internet
 tags:
 title: Regulating the European Data-Driven Economy.
 A Case Study on the General Data Protection Regulation
 url_code: